 University of Southern California is a good choice for students pursuing a Computer Science degree.
 Graduates from the computer science program at University of Southern California earn 18.8% more than the typical graduate in this field.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 Every student who is interested in Computer Science needs to check out University of Pennsylvania.
-University of Pennsylvania offers graduate degrees in compsci for those interested in an advanced degree.
+Students from the computer science program at University of Pennsylvania earn 44.8% more than the typical graduate with the same degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
-Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
+Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

+There is a graduate program obtainable for those who are intrigued.
 On account of GWU's outstanding student-to-faculty ratio of 13:1, there are plenty of possibilities for learners to interact with their professors.
-Find all of George Washington University's campus?
-Have a virtual tour.
+Find all of George Washington University's rankings to learn more.